 There’s a quiet shift happening in software engineering that most teams haven’t fully acknowledged yet.
 AI isn’t just helping us write code.
 It’s changing our relationship to understanding it.
 And when something goes wrong, we tend to blame the wrong thing.
 We say the AI messed

 How a weekend experiment turned into a 30-service AI system that controls my entire home — with zero cloud dependencies.
-When I told Alexa to turn off my office lights for the thousandth time and watched it route my voice through Amazon's servers, process it in some data center
+When I told Alexa to turn off my office lights for the thousandth time and watched it route my voice through Amazon's servers, process it in some data

 Two weeks ago, Alexey Grigorev — founder of DataTalks.Club and someone who teaches over 100,000 engineers how to build production AI systems — watched Claude Code run terraform destroy on his production infrastructure.
 His database, his automated snapshots, 2.5 years of student submissions — gone in seconds.
 The AI agent